brianjburrow/jobly/README.md

-# jobly
+# Jobly Backend

-Cumulative project for Springboard focused on node and express app development
+This is the Express backend for Jobly, version 2.

+To run this:

+    node server.js

+To run the tests:

+    jest -i